kiflay/kiflay.github.io/about.md

 			<h2 class="section-headline">
 				About Me
 			</h2>
 			My name is kiflay tewelde, immigrated to the UK in 2008 from Eritrea.
-Graduated an MSC in Electronic Engineering at queen mary university of london. .NET Developer also with front end Javascript and currently learning Ruby on Rails.
+Graduated with MSC in Electronic Engineering at queen mary university of london. .NET Developer also with front end Javascript and currently learning Ruby on Rails.

 		</div>